tramarobin/fctSnPM/README.md

 * `tTests.nWarning` represents the number of warnings displyed during the analysis : 0 is OK, 1 means the number of iterations was reduced but the original alpha risk was conserved, 2 means that the number of iterations was reduced and the original alpha was reduced.
 In this case, more subjects are required to performed the analysis.
 * `tTests.alphaOriginal` is the alpha risk choosen for the post hoc tests (default is 0.05 (5%)/ number of comparisons).
 Warning message is displayed if this value is modified.
 * `tTests.alpha` is the alpha risk used for the post hoc tests
-* `tTests.alphaOriginal` is the alpha risk choosen for the anova (default is 0.05 (5%)).
-Warning message is displayed if this value is modified.
 * `tTests.nIterations` is the number of iterations performed for the t-test.
 * `tTests.maxIterations` is the number of maximal iterations possible for the t-test.
-* `tTests.Tcontinuum` is a structure that represent the T-value for each node
+* `tTests.Tcontinuum` represents the T-value for each node
-* `tTests.Tthreshold` is a structure that represent the statistical threshold for the T-values (statistical inference)
+* `tTests.Tthreshold` represents the statistical threshold for the T-values (statistical inference)
-* `tTests.Tsignificant` is a structure that contains the logical for the significance (Tcontinuum > Tthreshold) (1 if significant, 0 if not).
+* `tTests.Tsignificant` contains the logical for the significance (Tcontinuum > Tthreshold) (1 if significant, 0 if not).
 This value is corrected with the result of the corresponding ANOVA and previous t-tests.
 * `tTests.clusterLocation` is a structure (one for each significant cluster) that contains the location (start and end as indexes) of each significant cluster.
 * `tTests.clusterP` is a structure (one for each significant cluster) that contains the p-value of each significant cluster.

 `clusterLocation` and `clusterP` are interpretable only for 1D data.
 Use figures to interpret 2D data significance.

+#### Figures ####
 Interaction folders (AxB or AxBxC) contain 2 or 3 folders in which one effect is investigated.

-#### Figures ####
-For 1D :
+##### In one dimension #####
 A total of 5 figures with the name of the effect represent the means and standard deviations between subject for each condition (grouped in fuction of the effect investigated).
 Under this plot, a second graph display the result of the ANOVA (or ANOVAs for interaction) and the significant post-hoc tests for pairewise comparisons.
 The differences between the 5 figures are the representation of the ANOVA and the disposition of the statistical analysis (subplot or same plot, see optional inputs)